First Name *

 62. I have a reward system for employees who do more than their share.

-63. We are losing business because of inadequate follow-up of existing customers.
+63. We are losing business because of inadequate follow-up of existing patients.

 64. I can access all financial statements on short notice.

-65. My production staff takes pride in pleasing the customer.
+65. My production staff takes pride in pleasing the patient.

 66. I have several people in training at this time to take over positions senior to those they now hold.